One-Pan Creamy Fettuccine with Herb-Infused Soy Sauce Salmon and Green Peas

 3. 3

-Lay 2 in the fry pan, add water and salt, and heat over medium.
-Once the pan comes to a boil, add the fettuccine, onion, and green peas.
-Cover and simmer over medium-low when the pan returns to a boil for the time indicated on the pasta package.
+Place (2) in the fry pan, add the water and 1/2 tsp of salt, and heat over medium.
+Once boiling, add the fettuccine, onion, and green peas.
+Cover and simmer over medium-low.
+When boiling again, cover with a lid and cook for the time indicated on the pasta package.

 4. 4

 Remove the foil-wrapped salmon.
-Stir the contents of the pan while cooking over medium-high to evaporate the excess liquid.
+Stir the contents of the pan while cooking over medium-high to evaporate the cooking liquid.

 1. 5